pikki622/RiVaPy/docs/source/index.rst

-..
-RiVaPy documentation master file, created by sphinx-quickstart on Wed Oct  7 06:36:39 2020.
+.. rivapy documentation master file, created by sphinx-quickstart on Wed Oct  7 06:36:39 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RiVaPy's documentation!
+Welcome to rivapy's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. automodule:: RiVaPy
+.. automodule:: rivapy
    :members:
    :undoc-members: